SerIsNull/CPP_CalcBit/README.md

 define in the Parser.hpp.

 The rules:
 1) Priority 5.
-Handle binary bitwise operator OR;
+Handle binary bitwise operator like OR
 -Expression:
 secondTerm
 Expression OR secondTerm

 2) Priority 4.
-Handle binary bitwise operator XOR;
+Handle binary bitwise operator like XOR
 -secondTerm:
 firstTerm
 secondTerm XOR firstTerm

 3) Priority 3.
-Handle binary bitwise operator AND;
+Handle binary bitwise operator like AND
 -firstTerm:
 Primary
 firstTerm AND Primary

 4) Prioriry 2.
-Handle unary bitwise complement operator ~;
-Priority 1.
-Handle unary logical operator NOT;
+Handle unary bitwise complement operator like ~ Priority 1.
+Handle unary logical operator like NOT Priority 0.
-Priority 0.
 Handle '(' Expression ')'
 -Primary:
 '(' Expression ')'